COVID-19 Business Update

 If you and your bride are not great dancers, you may want to plan on taking lessons.
 Your first dance is very public in front of your friends and family members and you don’t want to look absolutely ridiculous.
-If you are at least sort of okay, then lessons might not be necessary, but making sure to practice before hand is a smart idea.
+If you are at least sort of okay, then lessons might not be necessary, but make sure to practice beforehand is a smart idea.

 Your bride is likely going to be dieting and working out for months trying to look her best for your big day, it’s only fair that you do the same.
 Just don’t rub it in if you end up losing more weight than she does, as guys tend to lose weight faster than women.

 Make sure to get this one done at least a week or so before the wedding, just in case it gets cut just a bit too short.

 There’s a good chance things will pop up that need to be taken care of before the ceremony and reception.
 If you can take care of them, great, but if there’s a few too many to do with ease, delegate to trusted groomsmen and family members.